UniLink: app for exchange students

 Lost at a new place

-How Might We make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?
+How can we make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?

 How Might We